nkhorman/json_fdw/README.md

 	}
     }

+The "romschema" value of 2 is fixed, used as the only schema validation of the ROM.

-The "url" string elements specified inside a given rom_path and or rom_path operation, are optional, and if specified as "/", will effectively be ignored.
-Each of the "query" arrayed object elements are concatenated with the effective "url" as request key value pairs.
+The "url" string elements specified inside a given rom_path and or rom_path operation, are optional, and if specified as "/", will be ignored, however, if present, will be used to create the effective url.
+Each of the "query" arrayed object elements are concatenated with the effective url as request key value pairs.
 So for example, given the following table options;

     (rom_url 'http://www.example.com/object/rom.json', rom_path 'rom_path_1')

-and an SQL Select operation, the following url will be used;
+and an SQL Select operation with the rom_url pointing to the exampe rom above, the following url will be used;

     http://www.example.com/some/uri/path/?mode=multi-doc&t=3